 Some Muslims, Lyassa said, point to the widespread closure of government offices on Sundays as evidence that Christians have forced their religion on the country.
 For Muslims, Friday is the traditional day of prayer.

 The threat of terrorist violence in Zanzibar has grown in recent years with the rise of a group called the Association for Islamic Mobilization and Propagation, also known as Uamsho, a Swahili word meaning “awakening.”

 Though founded in 2001 as a charitable organization, Uamsho has evolved to become a strong critic of the perceived excesses of tourists on the archipelago, as well as an advocate for Zanzibar secession.

-More regionally, East Africans have taken part in Al Qaeda attacks, notably the 1998 bombings of the U.S. embassies in Kenya and Tanzania, and a suicide-bomb attack on a hotel near Mombasa in 2002.
+More regionally, East Africans have taken part in a militant Sunni Islamist multinational organization founded in 1988 attacks, notably the 1998 bombings of the U.S. embassies in Kenya and Tanzania, and a suicide-bomb attack on a hotel near Mombasa in 2002.

 In the Zanzibar region, violent clashes erupted in the Mbagala suburb of Dar es Salaam in October, when scores of Muslim youth stormed a police station and demanded that a 14-year-old boy accused of urinating on the Quran be handed over to them.

 In the aftermath of the confrontation, at least five churches were attacked, several cars smashed and passersby injured as the angry mob moved from street to street in the Mbagala Kizuiani area of the city.